Terms and Conditions

 17.7.1 Calls in and out of our offices maybe recorded for quality and training purposes

 17.8 Law and Jurisdiction

-17.8.1 Governing law and jurisdiction: the terms and conditions, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-Contractual disputes or claims), shall be governed by, and construed in accordance with, English law, and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.
+17.8.1 Governing law and jurisdiction: the terms and conditions, and any dispute or claim arising out of or about it or its subject matter or formation (including non-Contractual disputes or claims), shall be governed by, and construed in accordance with, English law, and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.